beyondessential/palau.lims/docs/backups.md

 ```

 Note that this cron job belongs to user `senaite_daemon`, that is the user that
-runs SENAITE services and owns the database.
+runs Senaite services and owns the database.
 Thus, for the modification of the
 periodicity of zeopack, the user `senaite_daemon` must be used.
 Hence, to
 change the periodicity (e.g. every day at 4:00 AM), login as `senaite_daemon`
 user: